Twitter Link Facebook link

 When Michelle Dorrell, an angry Conservative voter confronted a government minister on Question Time, planned cuts to tax credits went t

 We're told that the Conservatives, freed from the limitations of Coalition government, can now pursue the policies they really believe in.

 The idea of a compulsory National Living Wage sounds very attractive, and will no doubt grab most of the budget headlines.
-But as ever, the devil is in the detail, and there will need to be some careful calculations before we can decide just what this means for people.

 In 1904 Winston Churchill (then a Liberal MP) said that the Conservative Party stood for "cheap labour for millionaires".
 In his Autumn Statement today (3 Decemeber) the current Conservative Chancellor did nothing to dispel this image.

 In its response to the Budget statement, the Green Party of England and Wales says the Chancellor is ignoring the needs of ordinary citizens.

 Caritas Social Action Network, an official arm of the Catholic Church in England and Wales, has accused the Chancellor of “failing the poorest” in his Budget.

 become anEkklesia Partner

 Select the newsletter(s) to which you want to subscribe or unsubscribe.

 Jewish, Muslim and Christian organisations will march together calling for action to address climate change on 29 November, united by a shared...